IBM: Cloud services

 IBM Cloud includes infrastructure as a service (IaaS), software as a service (SaaS) and platform as a service (PaaS) offered through public, private and hybrid cloud delivery models.
-For instance, the IBM Bluemix PaaS enables developers to quickly create complex websites on a pay-as-you-go model.
 IBM SoftLayer is a dedicated server, managed hosting and cloud computing provider, which in 2011 reported hosting more than 81,000 servers for more than 26,000 customers.
 IBM also provides Cloud Data Encryption Services (ICDES), using cryptographic splitting to secure customer data.

 In May 2022, IBM announced the company had signed a multi-year Strategic Collaboration Agreement with Amazon Web Services to make a wide variety of IBM software available as a service on AWS Marketplace.
 Additionally, the deal includes both companies making joint investments that make it easier for companies to consume IBM's offering and integrate them with AWS, including developer training and software development for select markets.

 Artificial intelligence

 IBM Watson is a technology platform that uses natural language processing and machine learning to reveal insights from large amounts of unstructured data.
 Watson was debuted in 2011 on the American game show Jeopardy!, where it competed against champions Ken Jennings and Brad Rutter in a three-game tournament and won.
 Watson has since been applied to business, healthcare, developers, and universities.
 For example, IBM has partnered with Memorial Sloan Kettering Cancer Center to assist with considering treatment options for oncology patients and for doing melanoma screenings.
 Several companies use Watson for call centers, either replacing or assisting customer service agents.

-IBM also provides infrastructure for the New York City Police Department through their IBM Cognos Analytics to perform data visualizations of CompStat crime data.
+IBM also provides infrastructure for the New York City Police Department through its IBM Cognos Analytics to perform data visualizations of CompStat crime data.

 In June 2020, IBM announced that it was exiting the facial recognition business.
 In a letter to congress, IBM's Chief Executive Officer Arvind Krishna told lawmakers, "now is the time to begin a national dialogue on whether and how facial recognition technology should be employed by domestic law enforcement agencies."

 In May 2023, IBM revealed Watsonx, a Generative AI toolkit that is powered by IBM's own Granite models with option to use other publicly available LLMs.
 Watsonx has multiple services for training and fine tuning models based on confidential data.
 A year later, IBM open-sourced Granite code models and put them on Hugging Face for public use.
 In October 2024, IBM introduced Granite 3.0, an open-source large language model designed for enterprise AI applications.